susisami/fullstack-browser-based-game/README.md

 ---

 ## My Contributions
+- Acted as team lead, coordinating development tasks and distributing responsibilities across the team
 - Designed and implemented a class-based Python backend using Flask
 - Developed REST API endpoints for game logic and data handling
 - Implemented user authentication with secure password hashing
 - Designed and structured the relational database and ensured data consistency
 - Integrated external APIs (OpenWeatherMap, REST Countries) into gameplay logic
 - Developed dynamic frontend functionality using JavaScript and AJAX
-- Implemented game logic including scoring system, progression, and persistence
+- Implemented game logic including scoring system and game progression
-- Participated in overall system design and architecture planning

 ---